 - Penetration Testing

 - Bash Scripting

 - PowerShell Scripting

 *The material covered is subject to change.
 Our academic team adjusts to the market demand.

-- Identify suspicious patterns of user behavior to identify bots, intruders, and other malicious actors.
+- Identify suspicious user behavior patterns to identify bots, intruders, and other malicious actors.

 - Analyze malware to identify its origin and purpose, and determine methods for uninstalling it.

 - Perform Python programming along with Bash and scripting.

 - Conduct vulnerability assessments, using tools like Metasploit, to profile application vulnerabilities, exploit them, and surface them for remediation.

 What You Can Expect in Your Cybersecurity Program